FreeLunchCI/example-flask-todo/README.md

 * `Ctrl+C` if app is launched interactively or use `docker-componse kill` if launched as daemon (`-d`)

-## FLCI Testing
-* if you would like to change something in the app to cause a flci build you can update the app's version (config/environment.rb > APP_VERSION).

-## Tests
+## Test
 * `docker-compose run -e "RAILS_ENV=test" web rails test test/models/todo_test.rb`
+* for FLCI testing, increment the app's version and push to invoke a new build
+  - application version: `APPVER in /todo.py`

 ## Attribution
-* this app came, in large part, from [rethinkdb's example fask-backbone-todo](https://github.com/rethinkdb/rethinkdb-example-flask-backbone-todo).
+This app came, in large part, from [rethinkdb's example fask-backbone-todo](https://github.com/rethinkdb/rethinkdb-example-flask-backbone-todo).
 Please see the README.md.original for the original README.md file along with the license.

 ## Developer